-Reclaim rights and republish your older monographs.
-Open republication can often extend the reach and impact of an existing book, especially those that have gone out of print.
-Authors often have a few options to reclaim their rights and make older books available to new or expanded audiences through open publishing.
-Learn more from the Authors’ Alliance.
-The Libraries Publishing Services office welcomes republication discussions with UMN authors who are interested in reclaiming rights.
+- Reclaim rights and republish your older monographs.Authors have a few options to reclaim their rights and make older/out-of-print books available to expanded audiences through open publishing.
+Learn more from the Authors’ Alliance, or consult U Libraries Publishing.

 Learn even more about open access!